 Look out Gruyere, there are some new Alpines in town—and they are good!
 Master cheese maker Walter Rass, a well-known producer of Appenzeller, has tweaked the ancient-alpine-formula by thermalizing cow’s milk, adding a bit more cream, washing the formed cheese in a brine, and then really letting it age (directly translated, “challerhocker” means “sitting in the cellar”).

-Every bit as nutty and delicious as its alpine forefathers, challerhocker is creamier and has an added herbal, nutty depth.
+Its initial aroma and flavor is of roasted peanuts, melted leeks, brown butter, sweet cream and caramel.
 Melts magnificently in a sandwich or atop soups and pairs perfectly with an oloroso sherry or a Belgian Tripel Ale.

 Milk Type: Raw Cow's Milk